Which Filters your need for your DSLR lens

 You can’t shoot with a really small aperture either because then you run the risk of inducing lens diffraction.
 Lens diffraction will affect image sharpness.
 ND filters are the solution.
 With ND filters you can use a reasonably small aperture such as f/8 and use a really long exposure (depending on the light stopping the power of the filter) to capture the effect that you want.

 Remove People from your Photos with ND Filter

 One more use of ND filters can be when you want to create motion blur in your street photos or completely obscure the traffic so that it may seem like a scene from a post-apocalyptic city, completely devoid of people.
 For travel photography, this is a great way to completely eliminate people from scenes where usually it is a very difficult thing to capture a ‘clean’ image.

 Some say the circular polarizer is the landscape photographer’s best friend.
-Those who says this never leave home without one.
-Though it sounds like the tag line of MasterCard the fact is circular polarizers are the difference between average landscape snaps and the really great ones.
+Those who say this never leave home without one.
+Though it sounds like the tagline of MasterCard the fact is circular polarizers are the difference between average landscape snaps and the really great ones.

 C-PLs only allow light moving in a particular orientation to pass through.
-As a result you get those really saturated colors because glares and reflections are suppressed.
-Blue sky becomes really dramatic blue, green grass and foliage pops.
-You can see through water and reflections on windows.
+As a result, you get those really saturated colors because glares and reflections are suppressed.
+Blue sky becomes really dramatic blue, green grass, and foliage pops.
+You can see through water and reflections on the windows.

 Most people who complain that the circular polarizer doesn’t do enough for them are probably not using these the right way.
 If you are shooting into the sun or if the sun is behind you, the polarizer will not have much effect on the image.
 Only when the sun is coming from the side, ideally at a 90 ° angle to the subject is the polarizer going to really make an impact.